This post may contain affiliate links, please see my disclosure policy for details.

 Additionally, treats of any kind other than so-called "green treats" such as grass and weeds that your chickens eat while out free ranging, should be limited to no more than 10% of your chickens' diet.

-So do your chickens and yourself a favor and avoid feeding them any potentially 'toxic treats' and stick to this list of Healthy Treats.
+So do your chickens and yourself a favor and avoid feeding them any potentially 'toxic treats' and stick to this list of healthy treats.
+Choosing a wide variety of fresh vegetables, fruits, whole grains, meat and seafood will provide your chickens a nutritious diet and lead to a happy, healthy flock.

 Pin This!